-The Role of a Dental Assistant
+The Function of Dental Assistants

 - Setting and verifying appointments

-- Prepping patients for teeth treatments and cleanings
+- Readying patients for teeth treatments and cleanings

-- Sterilizing and preparing instruments for dentists
+- Sterilizing and preparing dental instruments

 - Using suction equipment to clear patients’ mouths

-- Handing instruments to dentists during procedures
+- Giving instruments to dentists during procedures

-- Readying X-ray machines and processing X-rays
+- Readying X-ray machines and handling X-rays

-- Purchasing dental and office supplies
+- Purchasing office and dental supplies

 Dental Assistant Education Options